BlaneStask/Data-Structures/README.md

-# Data-Structures
+# Data Structures
-Algorithmic analysis, in-depth theoretical study of data structures
+Here are the programs from CMPSC462 at Penn State.
+In this course we worked on algorithmic analysis and in-depth theoretical study of data structures such as stacks, queues, linked lists, binary search trees, balanced trees, hash tables, priority queues, and binomial heaps.